Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Local experience

-Inspectors who regularly see local housing stock spot patterns faster.
+Inspectors who regularly work with local housing stock tend to recognize common patterns and issues faster.

 Time on site

-A thorough inspection takes time.
-Short appointments often miss context.
+A thorough inspection takes time — short appointments often miss context that matters.

 Reciprocity Logo The data relating to real estate on this website comes in part from the MLS® Reciprocity program of either the Greater Vancouver REALTORS® (GVR), the Fraser Valley Real Estate Board (FVREB) or the Chilliwack and District Real Estate Board (CADREB).
 Real estate listings held by participating real estate firms are marked with the MLS® logo and detailed information about the listing includes the name of the listing agent.
 This representation is based in whole or part on data generated by either the GVR, the FVREB or the CADREB which assumes no responsibility for its accuracy.
 The materials contained on this page may not be reproduced without the express written consent of either the GVR, the FVREB or the CADREB.